Plant of the Month – Yellow Bells, Orange Bells, & Much More!

 Tecoma X ‘Orange Jubilee’ or Orange Bells

 This upright woody shrub has lush green leaves and produces masses of bright orange trumpet-shaped flowers from spring through fall.
 After flowering, a few long, narrow tan seed pods persist on the plant.
 It thrives in full and reflected heat exposures and loses some of its leaves in the colder months.
 It may be cut back as needed to remove frosted foliage and to generate fresh new growth.
-Be sure to give this hybrid plant some space as it grows rapidly, and plants can easily grow to 12 feet or more in height and as wide as 8 feet.
+Be sure to give this hybrid plant some space as it grows rapidly, and plants can easily reach 12 feet or more in height and as wide as 8 feet.

 Leaves and flowers of the Arizona Yellow Bells